teamunknownfullstack2001/graceShopperProducts/README.md

 ## For Users & Guests:

 Users can log in/sign up using our native forms or through Google.
-All purchases can be conducted as a Guest user.
+All purchases can be conducted as a Guest or User.

 Customers can search through a diverse selection of friends and book time with them on a weekly basis.
 Friends can be sorted according to specific qualities by clicking on a tag in each Friend page.

-After adding items to cart, customers can continue shopping or go to cart.
-In cart customers can delete item, increase or decrease quantity of items.
-However, the quantity cannot exceed the stock of the product.
+After selecting friends to buy, customers can continue shopping or go to their cart.
+From their cart, customers can delete friends, or increase / decrease quantity.
+Quantity cannot exceed the stock of the product.
 There are only 5 "Guys" left, so we might as well buy all 5 of them, before anyone else does!

 <p align="center">
   <img src="public/readme/UserCart.gif">
 </p>

-Upon checkout, a user’s shipment / contact info will be pre-populated based on the information in their profile.
-If a user updates their info here their profiles will be automatically revised as well.
-The form validate the users input format as well, if the zip code is not exactly 5 digits, a user will not be able to checkout, and kindly reminder will be showing around the "zip" field.
+Upon checkout, a User’s shipment / contact info will be pre-populated based on the information in their profile.
+If a User updates their info here their profiles will be automatically revised as well.
+This form validates the format of each customer's information to prevent mistakes.
+For example, a customer will not be able to checkout if their zip code is not exactly 5 digits, and a gentle reminder will populate the "zip" field.

-Once payment info is verified, the user will be redirected to an order success page, and will receive an order confirmation email to the provided email address.
+Once a customer's payment info is verified, they will be redirected to an order success page, and will receive an order confirmation message at the email address provided during checkout.

 <p align="center">
   <img src="public/readme/UserCheckout.gif">